leggerf/intertwin/README.md

 If oidc-agent commands are not available on your system, you need to install them.
 See [instructions](http://repo.data.kit.edu/)

-For apt-get based distributions like Ubuntu, add repo from KIT
+For apt-get based distributions like Ubuntu, add key from KIT
 ```
 sudo su
 curl repo.data.kit.edu/repo-data-kit-edu-key.gpg  | gpg --dearmor > /etc/apt/trusted.gpg.d/kitrepo-archive.gpg